| Title: | Tools to Make Developing R Packages Easier |

 values:

-: pkgbuild does not copy the package tree.
+none: pkgbuild does not copy the package tree.
 This is the default.

-: the package files are copied to a temporary directory before
+copy: the package files are copied to a temporary directory before

-R CMD build
+R CMD build.

-: the package files are symbolic linked to a temporary
+link: the package files are symbolic linked to a temporary

-.
+directory before R CMD build.
 Windows does not have symbolic

-links, so on Windows this is equivalent to copy
+links, so on Windows this is equivalent to copy.

-You can also use the pkg.build_copy_method
+You can also use the pkg.build_copy_method option or the

-environment variable to set the copy method.
+PKG_BUILD_COPY_METHOD environment variable to set the copy method.

-The option is consulted first, then the DESCRIPTION
+The option is consulted first, then the DESCRIPTION entry, then the

 environment variable.

-can be used to define extra source files
+Config/build/extra-sources can be used to define extra source files

 for pkgbuild to decide whether a package DLL needs to be recompiled in

-.
+needs_compile().
 The syntax is a comma separated list of file names,

 or globs.
-(See utils::glob2rx()
+(See utils::glob2rx().)
+E.g. src/rust/src/*.rs or

-can be set to TRUE
+Config/build/bootstrap can be set to TRUE to run

-in the source directory prior to running subsequent
+Rscript bootstrap.R in the source directory prior to running subsequent

 build steps.

-: use this option to avoid copying large
+pkg.build_copy_method: use this option to avoid copying large

 directories when building a package.
 See possible values above, at the

-Config/build/copy-method
+Config/build/copy-method DESCRIPTION entry.

-: if it is set to TRUE
+pkg.build_stop_for_warnings: if it is set to TRUE, then pkgbuild

-will stop for R CMD build
+will stop for R CMD build errors.
+It takes precedence over the

-PKG_BUILD_STOP_FOR_WARNINGS
+PKG_BUILD_STOP_FOR_WARNINGS environment variable.

-to opt out of colored
+PKG_BUILD_COLOR_DIAGNOSTICS: set it to false to opt out of colored

 compiler diagnostics.
-Set it to true
+Set it to true to force colored compiler

 diagnostics.

-: use this environment variable to avoid copying
+PKG_BUILD_COPY_METHOD: use this environment variable to avoid copying

 large directories when building a package.
 See possible values above,

-at the Config/build/copy-method
+at the Config/build/copy-method DESCRIPTION entry.

-will stop for R CMD build
+will stop for R CMD build errors.
+The pkg.build_stop_for_warnings

 option takes precedence over this environment variable.